UCINet0: A Machine Learning based Receiver for 5G NR PUCCH Format 0: MACHINE LEARNING BASED RECEIVER FOR PUCCH FORMAT 0 DETECTION

 There are typically three types of classification tasks.
 The first is Binary Classification, in which the input data falls into one of two classes.
 An example of this is email classification as spam or not spam.
 The second is multi-class classification, in which input data could belong to one of more than two classes.
 A routinely cited example is classifying handwritten digit images into one of ten numbers.
 The third is multi-label classification, in which input data can independently belong to more than one class.
 An example of this is the identification of multiple genres a movie belongs to, given a summary of its plot.

-For PUCCH Format 0, the classification task is as follows: Given a sequence of received frequency domain Format 0 samples, predict the $N_{UE}$ phase rotation values $\alpha_{0}, \alpha_{1} \dots \alpha_{N_{UE}-1} $ (see Eq.~\eqref{eq: pucch_rx_signal}) applied to the base sequence.
-The obtained $\alpha$ values can then be mapped back to the UCI-specific cyclic shift $m_{cs}$ for each UE by modulo 12 subtraction of the corresponding $m_{0}$ and $n_{cs}$ which are provided by the higher layers (L2).
-In the case where no user is transmitting on the PUCCH ($N_{UE} = 0$), the NN prediction has to reflect this.
+{\underline{Objective of the PUCCH Format 0 Classification Task}: Given a sequence of received frequency domain Format 0 samples, predict the $\Tilde{N}_{UE}$ phase rotation values $\alpha_{0}, \alpha_{1} \dots \alpha_{\Tilde{N}_{UE}-1} $ (see Eq.~\eqref{eq: pucch_rx_signal}) applied to the base sequence.
+The obtained $\alpha$ values can then be mapped back to the UCI-specific cyclic shift $m_{cs}$ for each UE by modulo 12 subtraction of the corresponding $m_{0}$ and $n_{cs}$, which are provided by the higher layers (L2).
+In the case where no user is transmitting on the PUCCH ($\Tilde{N}_{UE} = 0$), the NN prediction has to reflect this.
 In summary, the NN classifier has to predict either a single $\alpha$ value, multiple $\alpha$ values, or zero $\alpha$ values.
-Such a pattern of prediction is a typical use case of multi-label classification.
+Such a pattern of prediction is a typical use case of multi-label classification. }